dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 At the other extreme, the architecture in this document allows for DOTS client auto-provisioning.
 In this case, a DOTS client might discover a DOTS server through mechanisms similar to DNS SRV {{RFC2782}} or DNS Service Discovery
-{{RFC6763}}, In this scenario, the DOTS client, using minimal authenticating information previously provided by the DOTS server's entity, contacts the DOTS server of the data channel and retrieves additional service and cryptographic data; and, using that additional data, establishes the signal channel.
+{{RFC6763}}.
+In this scenario, the DOTS client, using minimal authenticating information previously provided by the DOTS server's entity, contacts the DOTS server over the data channel and retrieves additional service and cryptographic data; and, using that additional data, establishes the signal channel.

 The DOTS client SHOULD successfully authenticate and exchange messages with the